 One of the most representative statues of the Hellenistic period of Greek sculpture.
 This female figure has not always been a torso without arms, but it is unknown how she "lost" them and there are even several theories about how they were represented.
 The fact is that the perfection of the forms is well worth a few minutes of recreation in front of the work.

-One of the most famous paintings by the Italian painter known as Veronese.
-It is difficult that you have not seen at some time a drawing of this work that represents the first miracle of Jesus Christ; during a wedding the Gospel of St. John says that he turned water into wine.
-The illumination of the painting and the detail of its characters is worth several minutes of your time.
+One of the most famous paintings of the Italian painter known as Veronese.
+It is difficult that you have not seen on some occasion a drawing of this work that represents the first miracle of Jesus Christ; during a wedding: the Gospel of St. John says that he turned water into wine.
+The illumination of the painting and the detail of its characters deserve several minutes of your time.

 The Victory of Samothrace

 The most emblematic piece of Mesopotamian art.
-The Louvre's Ancient Art collection is one of its most valuable attractions and this particular work reflects the civil laws in force during the reign of Hammurabi, making it an essential finding to learn more about the culture of this historical period.
+The collection of Ancient Art of the Louvre is one of its most valuable attractions and this particular work reflects the civil laws in force during the reign of Hammurabi, so it has been an essential finding to learn more about the culture of this historical period.

 A colossal statue of the pharaoh seated on his throne.
 Few collections of Egyptian art surpass those of this museum.
 Although you have to look closely to see it, it is considered that this sculpture shows naturalistic features in a pharaoh who was considered a god.

 Icon of the absolutist French monarchy.
 The portrait represents all the power that the French monarchy held in Europe at its peak.
 Don't hesitate to use the audio guide in front of this painting to learn more about this important historical period and discover why the painting is another of the Louvre's masterpieces.

 The Consecration of Napoleon